-Under such a circumstance, conventional models which assume no change for the effect of the prices and promotions may potentially be subject to structural break.
+Under any of the circumstances described above, conventional models which assume no change in the effect of the price and promotions may potentially be subject to a structural break problem.
 A structural break is defined as a large change in the parameter coefficients of the model (Allen and Fildes 2001, Armstrong 2001).
 The model which is subject to structural break may generate biased and less accurate forecasts, and this has been historically addressed in the economics literature (see Clements and Hendry 1994, Pesaran and Timmermann 2005).
-In this study, we propose effective forecasting methods which generate more accurate forecasts compared to conventional models by mitigating the forecast bias due to the structural break.
-Our methods contain three stages: we first select the most important predictors (e.g., competitive prices and competitive promotions) (e.g., Huang, Fildes et al. 2014).
-We then incorporate these predictors into a general ADL model which is simplified afterwards using the LASSO algorithm (e.g., Ma, Fildes et al. 2016).
-Finally, we implement the estimation window combining technique and the intercept correct technique to the obtained simplified model based on the results a sequential structural break test.
+In this study, we propose and use forecasting methods which mitigate the forecast bias due to the structural break and consequently produce better and more robust forecasts.

-Our research is significant for the following contribution: 1) our methods have superior forecasting performance compared to conventional models which assume no change in the effect of product prices and promotions; 2) unlike any earlier study which rely on incorporating additional information or construct models of sophisticated structure, our methods rely on how promotional information could be effectively utilized.
-Our methods match the managerial intuition that the effect of the prices and promotions do change in practice; 3) Our study provides an evaluation of various forecasting methods which offers operational guidance to not only retailers but also manufacturers when competitive promotional information become not accessible.
-4) the method we propose is fully automatic compared to Huang, Fildes et al. (2014) and easy to implement; 5) we conduct the evaluation for 1831 SKUs across 28 product categories in 28 retail stores, which provides robust results.
+Our research in the domain of retail forecasting in particular at the SKU level is significant for the following reasons.
+Firstly, our methods have superior forecasting performances compared to conventional models which assume no change in the effect of product prices and promotions.
+Secondly, unlike any earlier studies which rely on incorporating additional information or construct models of sophisticated structure, our methods rely on how promotional information could be effectively utilized.
+In practice, the change of the effect of the marketing activities may be caused by many influencing factors (e.g., the change of economic conditions and the taste of consumers) for which the data are difficult to collect or measure.
+Thirdly, our study provides an evaluation of various forecasting methods which offers operational guidance to not only retailers but also to manufacturers when competitive promotional information is not available.
+4) the method we propose is fully automatic compared to Huang, Fildes et al. (2014) and easy to implement.

 The remainder of the paper is arranged as follows: Section 2 summarizes previous studies.
 Section 3 explains the issue of structural break and the subsequent forecast bias when conventional models overlook the change in the effect of marketing activities.
 In section 4, we propose our models which may potentially improve the forecasting accuracy by mitigating the forecast bias due to structural breaks.
 Section 5 and section 6 explore the data and introduce the candidate models.
 Section 7 describes the design of the model evaluation.
 Section 8 summarizes and discusses the evaluation results.
 In Section 9, we explore the determinants of improvement of the proposed models.
 In the last section, we make recommendations for both manufacturers and retailers, address research limitations, and highlight directions for future research.